raspberrypilearning/welcome-to-my-world/en/step_3.md

 title: Animate a sprite with costumes
 ---

-There are several ways to animate a sprite using it's costumes.
+There are several ways to animate a sprite using its costumes.
 Here are a few examples.

 ```blocks3
 when flag clicked